How to Help Nonprofit Clients

 Bylaws: The bylaws set forth the structure of, and operational procedures for, the nonprofit.
 (There are different legal procedures for a membership vs. non-membership organization, which will not be addressed here.)
 Clinics should develop a checklist of items to be contained in bylaws that carefully track the requirements set forth in the appropriate state statutes.
 Always check with the state agency to make sure you have updated information.
 This section will not set forth all the items that should be included; many excellent references and checklists discuss these matters in detail.
 At the very least, bylaws should contain provisions relating to the following: 1) whether or not the entity is a membership organization; 2) the name and purpose of the corporation; 3) board composition (including qualifications, voting, and operation of meetings); 4) board duties (including number and terms of directors, removal from office, vacancies); 5) number and types of committees; 6) officers (board chair, titles and duties, election); 7) if the Executive Director is to be a board member or officer, enumerate the Director’s duties; 8) a provision for amendments and 9) a conflict of interest policy that conforms with that recommended by the IRS.
 (See Appendix A of the IRS Instructions for a sample; in addition, state law often provides standards for board conduct in the event of potential conflicts of interest).

 All clinics should have on had a copy of the new Governance Section in the IRS Form 990.
 Although the Form 990 is a tax return and not a form that needs to be filed when applying for exempt status, the form requires specific information regarding nonprofit corporate governance that may need to be addressed in an organization’s bylaws.
 In addition, there are governance-related questions contained in other areas of the Form 990.
 Therefore, when drafting the bylaws of a new nonprofit corporation, review the latest version of the Form 990 and the instructions.
-The Form 990 and instructions are on the IRS Web site, as is background information and commentary and the June 2008 ACT report.
+The Form 990 and instructions are on the IRS Web site, as is background information and commentary.

 Bylaws may have to be filed with the state agency where the Articles of Incorporation were filed; practitioners should check specific rules within their states.
 Nonprofits applying for federal tax-exempt status must file their bylaws with the IRS, however.